nelsonjchen/op-replay-clipper/README.md

   * Cut, convert, and concatenate the raw, low-compatibility, and separated HEVC files to one highly compatible H.264 MP4 for easy sharing.
 * 360 Video
   * Rendered from Wide and Driver Camera.
 Uploadable to YouTube, viewable in VLC, and accepted by any video players or web services that take 360 videos.
+* Forward Upon Wide and 360 Forward Upon Wide
+  * Forward video is overlayed atop the wide video.
+Not perfect, but usable.

 Most users use the [Replicate](https://replicate.com) web service version of the clipper: